 Summary:

 The Morris Hills Regional School District in New Jersey is home to two high-performing high schools: Morris Knolls High School and Morris Hills High School.
-Both schools consistently rank among the top high schools in the state, with Morris Knolls High School ranking in the top 25% and Morris Hills High School ranking in the top 30% of New Jersey high schools.
+Both schools consistently rank among the top high schools in the state, with exceptional graduation rates, low dropout rates, and strong academic performance across various subjects.

-While the schools share many similarities in their strong performance, there are some notable differences.
-Morris Knolls High School has a lower free/reduced lunch rate of 11.61%, compared to Morris Hills High School's rate of 27.38%, suggesting a more diverse student population at the latter.
-Additionally, Morris Knolls High School spends slightly more per student ($14,021) than Morris Hills High School ($13,656), which may impact the resources and support available to their students.
-Overall, the Morris Hills Regional School District is home to two exceptional high schools that are delivering quality education and supporting student success.
+While the schools share many similarities, there are some notable differences.
+Morris Knolls High School has a lower free/reduced lunch rate of 9.3%, compared to 25.85% at Morris Hills High School, suggesting a more diverse student population at the latter.
+Additionally, Morris Hills High School has a slightly lower student-teacher ratio of 9.8, compared to 10.7 at Morris Knolls High School.
+Overall, both Morris Hills Regional School District high schools are providing a high-quality education and supporting their students' academic and personal growth.

 Thank you for your feedback!